salesforce/omakase/readme.md

     repeating-linear-gradient

 You can view this yourself from the command line, as well as which of these will actually be auto-prefixed by default, by using the `omakase --prefixed-all` command.
-See the "Scripts" section below.
+See the [Scripts](#scripts) section below.

 #### PrefixCleaner